We couldn’t complete the optimization of your SEO data: A technical guide

 Status code 301 / 302

-301 and 302 are status codes that indicate that a request is being redirected somewhere else.
-Something in your site redirects this request away from the WordPress API endpoint where we need to be.
-See if disabling any redirection plugins fixes this, or maybe your web server handles this.
+301 and 302 are status codes that indicate that a request is being redirected.
+Something in your site redirects this request away from the correct WordPress API endpoint.
+See if disabling any redirection plugin fixes this, or maybe your web server handles this.

 Status code 401 / 403

 These status codes deal with requests that are blocked or unauthorized.
 This means that something in or in front of your website is blocking our requests to the WordPress API.
-We see that some Web Application FireWalls utilize some rules that may block some of these requests.
+Some Web Application FireWalls utilize rules that may block some of these requests.
 This status code will also show up if you’ve completely disabled the WordPress API.

 Status code 500 through 503 and 504